aragonzkresearch/leagueofidentity/README.md

 ```
 Note that for `noble-curves` we stick to the version `1.2.0` we used for the tests.
 You can try to use newer versions of `node` and `noble-curves` by tweaking the files (e.g., replacing `require` directives with `import` directives).
 If you have issues with fetch, try to install the version `1.1.0` that we used for the tests.

+### Prerequisites
+It is strongly suggested that you create a Google developer account and get your `client id` (see below).
+However, you will be able to run all the following commands even without that.
+Instead, for Facebook you need a pair of `client id` and `secret id` to fill the parameters resp. `FACEBOOK_CLIENT_ID` and `FACEBOOK_SECRET_ID` in the file `src/loi_server.js`.
 ### Get a Google (or Facebook) access token
 You first need to run a webserver on the port `5000`, for instance:
 ```bash